 Robert P. Parker joined Rothwell Figg in February 2013, following 14 years as a partner in the Litigation Department of a global general practice firm headquartered in New York City.
 His practice has focused on complex civil matters involving technology, regulatory, and commercial issues.
 Mr. Parker has represented clients in intellectual property litigation in federal district courts and at the International Trade Commission (ITC) under Section 337.
 He also has litigated in state courts, in the Court of International Trade, and before the Federal Election Commission, the Federal Energy Regulatory Commission, the Federal Trade Commission, and the Federal Aviation Administration's Office of Dispute Resolution.
 He has represented clients in international (ICC) and domestic (AAA) arbitrations.
-An experienced appellate lawyer, Mr. Parker has represented clients before the U.S. Courts of Appeals for the Federal, District of Columbia, Second, Third, Fourth, Eighth, Ninth and Eleventh Circuits, and the District of Columbia Court of Appeals.
+An experienced appellate lawyer, Mr. Parker has represented clients in nine of the twelve U.S. Courts of Appeals.
 In addition to representing some of the world's most established companies, Mr. Parker also represents start-up enterprises in a variety of commercial and litigation matters.
 He has been named a Washington, DC Super Lawyer in the area of IP litigation.

-Mr. Parker has also played a leading role in prominent internal investigations for clients addressing accounting, regulatory, and compliance issues.
-He led an internal investigation into ethics and compliance practices at The Boeing Company, and he co-led investigations into accounting and governance at Fannie Mae and Xerox.
+Mr. Parker has also played a leading role in prominent internal investigations addressing accounting, regulatory, and compliance issues at The Boeing Company, Fannie Mae, Xerox, Rent-A-Center, and UnumProvident.
 He was a lead attorney for the "Rudman Commission," which in 1995 restructured the National Association of Securities Dealers and its relationship with the NASDAQ Stock Market, establishing what is now known as FINRA.

 Mr. Parker is a past president of the ITC Trial Lawyers Association, and he served as counsel to the chairman of the ITC from 1988-1991.
 He has lectured on legal matters in the United States, Europe, Asia and Australia, and has taught as an adjunct lecturer at Johns Hopkins University and the George Mason University Law School.
 In 2014 and 2015, he was a professorial lecturer at the George Washington University Law School.
-On the recommendation of a federal judge before whom he has appeared, Mr. Parker has been appointed a Visiting Lecturer in the LL.M. program at Baylor University Law School.
+On the recommendation of a federal judge before whom he has appeared, Mr. Parker has been appointed a Visiting Lecturer in Baylor University Law School's Litigation Management Executive LL.M. program.

+He is a frequent speaker at conferences on legal and IP matters, including conferences in Tokyo and Seoul.
 As Vice Chair of the Federal Circuit Bar Association's Global Series Committee, Mr. Parker is active in the organization's international activities that bring judges, business and political leaders, and attorneys from around the world together for high-level discussions on common international economic concerns.
-He is a frequent speaker at conferences on legal and IP matters, including IAM conferences in Tokyo and Seoul.

 Mr. Parker served for over 10 years on the board of the National Council for Adoption, and as chairman of the NCFA from 2003-05 helped to manage the organization's transition following the death of its founder.
 He also served on the board of Ohev Sholom – The National Synagogue in Washington, D.C.
 Currently, he is an adviser to the Committee of Concerned Scientists, an organization formed by prominent leaders in the U.S. scientific and academic communities to advocate on behalf of persecuted colleagues around the world.